mdrakibulislam-zero/WebTicTacToeGame/README.md

 ## Usage:
-- First of all you need to put the HTML, CSS and JavaScript files in the same folder.
+- First of all you need to download the entire folder.
 - Then open the index.html file in any browser.
 - You're done!
-Enjoy the game.
+Enjoy the Tic-Tac-Toe game.
+- You also can play the Tic-Tac-Toe game online by using this <a href="https://mdrakibulislam-zero.github.io/WebAITicTacToeGame/" > link</a>.

 ## Tutorial: